 Members are also reimbursed for out-of-pocket expenses to attend meetings, in accordance with allowable travel and meal rates established by the Human Resource Secretariat.

-The Buildings Accessibility Appeal Tribunal is seeking to fill three positions.
+The Buildings Accessibility Appeal Tribunal is seeking to fill five positions, including Chairperson and Vice-Chairperson, and an individual who can represent persons with disabilities.
 Legal knowledge would be a particular asset for new appointments.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.